 - Best bamboo varieties for poles

 Once you’ve planted the ideal varieties of bamboo for your purposes and conditions, whether it’s a privacy hedge or bonsai garden, you may want to diversify.
-Everybody enjoys growing Black bamboo (Phyllostachys negra) and Oldham’s bamboo (Bambusa oldhamii).
+Everybody enjoys growing Black bamboo (Phyllostachys nigra) and Oldham’s bamboo (Bambusa oldhamii).
 But it’s fun to add a few exotic varieties of bamboo, with their unusual characteristics.

 Also, if you’re looking for a place to purchase live bamboo plants, be sure to check out our directory of specialty nurseries.